The Bailiwick of Guernsey consists of the Islands of Guernsey, Herm, Sark and Alderney, plus the smaller islands of Lihou, Jethou and Brechou.

 The cold winter of 1944 made life almost unbearable.
 However by the end of December, a life saving Red Cross ship, the SS Vega, docked at St Peter Port with much needed supplies and was to make several more trips up to May 1945.
 Finally on 9th May 1945 the German Commander surrendered and the first British Troops landed in St Peter Port from HMS Bulldog.

 Many reminders of the German occupation remain.
 Fortress Guernsey is a conservation programme started in 1993 and has been responsible for the restoration of several German watch towers and bunkers which are now open to the public.
 The story of the Nazi occupation is told at the Occupation Museum located near the airport.

 Every year islanders celebrate their freedom on Liberation Day, 9th May, a public Bank Holiday.
-This year also marks the 65th anniversary of the Liberation of the Islands.

 How to get here